perdumonocle/neuralnet2cpp/README.md

 # neuralnet2cpp
-Compute your R 'neuralnet' neural network using cpp code
+<strong>Compute your R 'neuralnet' neural network using cpp code.</strong>

 You can train you neural network with R:
 <pre>